dflock/duncanlock.net/content/posts/tech/how-i-built-this-website-using-pelican-part-1.rst

 Apache Setup
 ^^^^^^^^^^^^^^^^^^^^^^^

 Okay, now we want to configure an Apache VirtualHost [#virtualhost]_, so that when we visit http://duncanlock.test/ in a browser, our local Apache server will serve up our local pelican development site.
-There are lots of reasons why this is useful, but the main one is that it's very close to my final deployment environment - a Liunx box with Apache on it.
+There are lots of reasons why this is useful, but the main one is that it's very close to my final deployment environment - a Linux box with Apache on it.
 It also means that the root of the local site is ``/``, the same as the root of the final live site, which is nice for making links work.
-This allows us to do neat configuration things and test them all locally, as we'll see later.
+This also allows us to do neat server configuration things and test them all locally, as we'll see later.

 If you haven't already got Apache installed, install it: